coreos/tectonic-docs/Documentation/admin/upgrade.md

 ## Upgrading between minor versions of Kubernetes

 Before attempting an upgrade to a new "minor" version, ensure you are running the latest Tectonic version of the current minor version.
-For example, you need to be running the latest `1.7.9-tectonic.3` before upgrading to `1.8.4-tectonic.1`.
+For example, you must be running `1.7.9-tectonic.3` before upgrading to the next available version, `1.8.4-tectonic.1`.

 To start the opt-in upgrade process, switch your channel to the new minor version, and choose either production or pre-production.
 After this selection, click Check for Updates to query the new channel for updates.